EMDR Therapy

 What is EMDR?

 EMDR stands for Eye Movement Desensitization and Reprocessing.
 It is an evidenced based intervention developed by Francine Shapiro.
 It uses bilateral stimulation to reprocess disturbing or traumatic memories and beliefs.
 We cannot erase the past, but EMDR allows us to reprocess past memories so they are no longer negatively impacting the present.
+EMDR therapy is a structured, research-supported approach that helps the brain reprocess distressing memories and experiences.

 Recommended Reading: Getting Past Your Past - Francine Shapiro, PhD